Bashirh5698/Bashirh5698.github.io/_posts/2018-12-21-Final-Project-Reflection.md

 date: 2018-12-21
 ---

-## Flag of _insert your country_ by _insert your name_
+## Flag of _Pakistan_ by _Bashir Hill_

 ## Describe your program

--   What country did you design for? _then delete this instruction_
+-   What country did you design for?
+Pakistan
--   What grade do you expect? _then delete this instruction_
+-   What grade do you expect?
+At least a practitioner because i made th eflag correctly but i did not get all the dimensions correct
 <!--- Delete this comment and add your writing -->

 ## Current output